cloudcloudskies/cloudCSS/README.md

 - **Other Snippets:** Benefit from a wide range of other snippets included within cloudCSS.

 - **Easy Installation:** Install cloudCSS effortlessly into your Vencord with QuickCSS or Online Themes.

+- **Mini Version:** cloudCSS has a "mini" version, which is much more lightweight compared to regular cloudCSS.

 #### Contribute